randomwithnoname/security-advice/README.md

 - [Hardware You Should Avoid If You Care About Privacy or Security](https://github.com/randomwithnoname/security-advice/blob/main/hardware/avoid/README.md)
 - [Hardware You Should Use If You Care About Privacy and Security](hardware/use/README.md)

-It may seem a little black and white to label things as either "Use" or "Avoid."
-I realize there are *some* issues with almost everything, and it will sometimes come down to the individual's needs weighed against their threat model.
-If you need to use legacy carrier-based communications or Telegram because the people (or companies/organizations/institutions) you need to speak to are using them and won't install a better app, then that's a compromise you'll have to make.
-Most of the software I recommend avoiding is marketed specifically for privacy/security, isn't good at providing either, has no meaningful network effect, and therefore can and should be avoided.
+Most of the software I recommend avoiding is marketed as being private/secure, isn't good at providing either, has no meaningful network effect, and therefore can and should be avoided.
+If you need to use insecure communication methods because people, companies etc. you need to talk to insist on using it, there's no shame in that.
+All we can do is [educate people](https://simplex.chat/#privacy-protects-freedom) on the risks of using insecure communication.

 This resource would not exist if it weren't for [GrapheneOS](https://grapheneos.org/) and the extremely useful information they post [on X](https://x.com/grapheneos).
 Please support GrapheneOS if you care about privacy/security.
 They make very good use of donations.